Hwan-seok/web-scraping/README.md

 # web-scraping

-## Summery
+## Summary
-- To get data of products from `shopping.naver.com` via scrapping using node.js
+Get data of
+1. Products from `shopping.naver.com`
+2. Who traveled where and when from `instagram.com`

+Via scrapping function of apify which is one of node.js sdk

 ---
 ### Used open source
 - **cheerio**
 - **axios**
+- **apify**